BritikovKI/binTreeLab/README.md

 ```sh
   sudo apt-get install python3
 ```

+In case of Windows step into this link: https://www.python.org/downloads/windows/

  After it you may install IDE to simplify your development, I would recommend PyCharm(https://www.jetbrains.com/pycharm/).